adivenxnataly/DisplayCalibration/README.md

 Enhance Display Calibration for universal Android devices (this module using surfaceflinger, so u can change the value manually from 1.0 - 2.0).

- service running (with terminal use su access) :
+ service running, with terminal use `su` (superuser) access :

     service call SurfaceFlinger 1022 f 1.25

- persistent on boot :
+ persistent on boot (property):

     resetprop -n persist.sys.sf.color_saturation 1.25

  *default value 1.0, maximum value 2.0

- for new release x.x-200, using disable VSYNC for better experience. before you install this version, try to find out if the device you are using uses VSYNC, with the command:
+• for new release x.x-200, using disable VSYNC for better experience. before you install this version, try to find out if the device you are using uses VSYNC, with the command:

     dumpsys SurfaceFlinger | grep -A 15 "DesiredDisplayModeSpecs"

- focus on "app: state=", if the description is "Vsync" it means your device is using VSYNC. then try the following command, if the description is "Idle", then the device has disabled VSYNC.
+ focus on "app: state=", if the description is "Vsync" it means your device is using VSYNC.
+If the description is "Idle" then the device is using disable VSYNC. with the command:

- Disable VSYNC:

     service call SurfaceFlinger 1036 i32 0

  *value: 0 for disable, 1 for enable.

- If the description remains "Vsync" instead of "Idle", then you must restart the surfaceflinger with the following steps:
+ If you have installed but the description remains "Vsync" instead of "Idle", then you must restart the surfaceflinger with the following steps:
  - open terminal (adb, Termux, etc.) run with root access `su`
  - then, `stop surfaceflinger` and reboot manually by pressing the power button.
  - done!